RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_1_Notes.md

 - Maps showing network devices and how they connect.
 - Use graphics and dotted lines to represent connections and relationships.

 # Cloud Networks

+A cloud model helps companies reduce costs and streamline network operations.

+Cloud computing: the practice of using remote  servres, applications, and network services that are hosted on the internet instead of on local physical devices.
+Cloud Network: a collection of servers or computers that stores resources and data in remote data centers that can be accessed via the internet.

+Cloud services providers offer
+- On-demand storage
+- Processing power
+- Analytics

 # Cloud computing and software defined networks